CONFESSION (SACRAMENT OF PENANCE)

 An Act of Contrition

-"O my God, I am heartily sorry for having offended Thee and I detest all my sins because I dread the loss of heaven and the pains of hell but most of all because they offend Thee, my God, who art so good and deserving of all my love.
-I firmly resolve, with the help of thy grace, to confess my sins, to do penance and to amend my life.
+"O my God, I am heartily sorry for having offended Thee, and I detest all my sins because of Thy just punishment, but most of all because they offend Thee, my God, who art all-good and deserving of all my love.
+I firmly resolve, with the help of thy grace, to sin no more and to avoid the near occasion of sin.
 Amen."

 The priest gives the absolution* and you do your penance in a timely manner.